chaporovag/carnaval_hockey-dcl/README.md

 ## 🔎 Overview
 Neon Hockey Arcade is a dazzling neon arcade hockey game set in a futuristic stadium filled with vibrant neon lights and hockey decor.
 Reflecting the "Neon Fairground" theme, the game features vibrant colours and stunning visual effects, creating an otherworldly atmosphere.

 You have to control the puck by clicking the mouse to hit it and aim for the goal.
 The gameplay is easy to understand but challenging to master, providing a smooth learning curve.
 You start with a goalie defending the goal, which requires basic skills.
 As you progress, defenders appear one at a time to assist the goalkeeper, increasing the challenge and requiring higher skill levels.
-Your goal is to score at least 15 goals in 1 minute to prove your skills and become the ultimate hockey champion.
+Your goal is to score at least 15 goals in 1 minute to prove your skills and become the ultimate hockey champion 🏆.

 The game is optimized to run smoothly at 30 FPS, ensuring a seamless and enjoyable experience.
 Both graphics and mechanics are fine-tuned to prevent lags and delays.
 Combining arcade ice hockey with a neon visual style, Neon Hockey Arcade offers a unique and engaging experience.
 Utilizing the capabilities of Decentraland, the game creates an immersive and visually stunning environment.